Emma Lee Benedict: Early life and education

 Emma Lee (sometimes recorded as "Lydia") Benedict was born in Clifton Park, New York, November 16, 1857.
 Her parents were Stephen Benedict (1821-1906) and Sarah Crosby (d.
 1862).
 As the daughter of a farmer, she gained a love for nature as well as the foundations of robust health and a good physique.
 Always fond of books, at the age of twelve years she had read nearly everything in her father's small but well-selected library.
 She had at least two brothers, Hiram A. Benedict and Luther P. Benedict.

 At school, she was able to keep pace with pupils much older than herself, besides finding time for extra studies.
 Her first introduction to science was through an old schoolbook of her mother's, entitled Familiar Science, and another on natural philosophy, which she carried to school and begged her teacher to hear her recite from.
-A graduate of the Clifton Park Academy, she began to teach at the age of seventeen, and the following year entered the State Normal College at Albany (now, University at Albany, SUNY), from which she was graduated in 1879.
+A graduate of the Clifton Park Academy, she began to teach at the age of seventeen, and the following year entered the State Normal College at Albany (now the State University of New York, Albany), from which she was graduated in 1879.